Vxrpenter/Updater-Wiki/docs/using-updater/update-schemas.md

 ## Schemas Indepth

-This section goes into the indepth function/purpose of the values inside the `DefaultUpdateSchema` as it is equal to the default
-`UpdateSchema` interface values.
+This section goes into the indepth function/purpose of the values inside the `DefaultUpdateSchema` as it is equal to the default `UpdateSchema` interface values.

 ### Prefix

 The prefix is the symbol that stands before the rest of the version string.
 This can be a simple `v` or `v.`, or even something like `version(new)-`.
-This prefix will not be used for any comparisons and is generally configured to remove it.
+This prefix will not be used for any comparisons and is generally removed.
-The removal is generally done by replacing the prefix with nothing, to retrieve the full version string.
+The removal is generally done by replacing the prefix with an empty string.

 ### Divider